 But: 90 kilograms

-The exceptions are acronyms that have become part of the culture, such as the RCMP, CBC, MLA.
+The exceptions are abbreviations and acronyms that have become part of the culture, such as the RCMP, CBC, MLA.

-In conformance with popular usage, we are dropping the periods in the acronyms a.m. and p.m., which are short for the latin "ante meridiem" and "post meridiem".
+To conform with popular use, we're dropping the periods in the abbreviations a.m. and p.m., which are short for the Latin "ante meridiem" and "post meridiem".

 Not: The meeting will take place at 9 p.m., The meeting will take place at 9pm

 But: The meeting will take place at 9 pm.

 Write provinces, territories and countries in full if you can.
-If you do use abbreviations, don’t use periods.
+If you do use abbreviations, do not use periods.